HaaaSiiiib/HaaaSiiiib/README.md

 ### Hola, I'm Hasib. 👋

-#### I'm a student, programmer, CS enthusiast!
+#### I'm a undergrad CS student wh

-- I’m currently working on Blockchain technology, React, NodeJS
+- Currently working on Blockchain technology.
-- Enthuastic about Machine learning, Data science, Blockchain, AI, cryptocurrency, astronomy, and anything about Football
+- Trying to learn about Machine learning, Data science, AI, cryptocurrency.
+- Besides all the techy stuff I'm very much enthusiastic about astronomy, and anything related to Football.
 - Reach me up for any type of collaboration.
 Love working in collabs.

 ### My Stacks